About this series of articles

 If you sell goods to consumers at your shop, you are classed as an on-premises trader.

-We list all the exemptions in this article, but the most significant for most retailers are any products that cost less than £42.
+Of all the exemptions to the Consumer Contracts Regulations, the most significant for most retailers are any products that cost less than £42.

 How you may be affected

 Where the law does apply to your business, the only application is that you must provide certain information to a customer who buys goods from your shop.

 The Regulations do not specify how this information has to be made available.
 The important thing is that you have to give this information before the customer buys.
 You can provide this information in one of several ways.
 Of course, the item itself provides some information about what it is and what it does.
 A simple item needs no further description.

 But in addition to the product itself, information can be supplied in notices and price lists.
 The acid test is that this information must be clear and comprehensible to the customer before they enter into the contract.

 We have noticed that very few retailers provide any more information that they did before the Regulations became law.
 Even the most technically complicated products are sold on the basis that the buyer will read instructions now hidden inside the box.

 Every retailer must comply with the new information and order process requirements.
 The latter may include any additional delivery charge, payment procedure, service or commercial guarantee, delivery time, telephone number to handle complaints.
 In short all relevant information that is required to make your sale complete.
 However, the Regulations do not affect your business operations to a great extent.
 You may well be satisfying them already.

 The rules relating to cancellation of contracts do not apply to sale from shops.
 You can continue to set your own terms.

 Remember however, that we refer here only to on-premises sale.
 If you take a purchase order by phone or through your website and offer home delivery service, then the cancellation provisions do apply.
 You can either use different terms in each case or permit the same cancellation terms for all customers regardless of how they buy from you.